idaholab/TMAP8/doc/content/examples/fuel_cycle/index.md

 Implementing a high-fidelity model to replace the default values of specific postprocessors or to more accurately model specific components is an exercise left for a later date.

-### Comparing Results against literature
+### Comparing Results Against Literature

 In order to compare against [!cite](Abdou2021), we need to make a few assumptions.
-First, we set the residence times and other parameters to the values listed in Tables 1-3
+First, we set the residence times and other parameters to the values listed in Tables 1-3 of [!cite](Abdou2021)
-(the underlined if there are multiple options).
+(the underlined value if there are multiple options).
 Here we also assume that the "Fuel clean-up and isotope separation system" total residence time of 4 hours as specified in the paper is broken down into 0.5 hour for the vacuum pump, 1.3 hours for the fuel clean-up system and another 2.2 hours for the isotope separation system.

-Targeting the black lines of Figure 3, We also need to determine the appropriate reserve inventory $\frac{\dot{N}^-}{\eta_f f_b}t_r q$, which, given $q=0.25$ and
+Targeting the black lines of Figure 3 of [!cite](Abdou2021), we also need to determine the appropriate reserve inventory $\frac{\dot{N}^-}{\eta_f f_b}t_r q$, which, given $q=0.25$ and
  $t_r=1\ \text{day}$ comes out to 127.5 kg.
 With this constraint, we can determine the relevant TBR to obtain a doubling time of 5 years, and iterating by hand, a value of 1.511145 yields a doubling time of 5 years to three decimal places if `T_11_storage` is given an initial condition of 220.925 as shown in [!ref](assumptions).